smartlearningorbit-arch/Advanced-filament-RunOut-Sensor/JOURNAL.md

 I started by creating a **base shell** and then slowly adjusted the internal space according to the PCB model.
 After that I added **mounting supports** so the PCB can be fixed inside the case.

-One important thing I checked was the **clearance between components and case walls**, because if the tolerance is too tight it becomes difficult to assemble.
+One important thing I checked was the **clearance between components and case walls**, because if the tolerance is too tight it becomes difficult to assemble. which i okay if you rich and have a Resin printer but for now not good for I have FDM printers then i set it 10mm

 ### Case Assembly
 Here is the final case assembly with the PCB model inside: